-The model dynamics is such that when a vehicle is travelling on a free road it will predominantly accelerate according to $\dot{v}_{\alpha}^{\text{free road}}$ up to the maximum allowed speed $v_{0}$, whereas when it approaches another vehicle immediately in front, the decrement in acceleration according to $\dot{v}_{\alpha}^{\text{interaction}}$ becomes relevant to maintain a safe-time headway $T_{h}$ and avoid approaching closer than the minimum safe distance $s_{0}$.
-The IDM parameters are summarised in the following table.
+The model dynamics is such that when a vehicle is travelling on a free road it will predominantly accelerate according to $\dot{v}_{\alpha}^{\text{free road}}$ up to the maximum allowed speed $v_{0}$, whereas when it approaches another vehicle immediately in front, the decrement in acceleration according to $\dot{v}_{\alpha}^{\text{interaction}}$ becomes relevant to maintain a safe-time headway $T_{h}$ and to avoid approaching closer than the minimum safe distance $s_{0}$.
+The IDM parameters are summarized in the following table.

-In order to use the stochastic IDM as the state process for a multi-target tracker, its continuous-time equations are discretised by a first-order approximation.
-This assumes that the derivative of the state is linear in time between two subsequent measurements, but the interactions between non-adjacent vehicles are negligible when compared to the interactions between adjacent vehicles.
-The discretised version of the stochastic IDM is presented in the Appendix~\ref{sec:Discrete-time-stochastic-IDM}.
+In order to use the stochastic IDM as the state process for a multi-target tracker, its continuous-time equations are discretized by a first-order approximation (Markov random field).
+This assumes that the state's derivative with respect to time is linear in time between two subsequent measurements, but the interactions between non-adjacent vehicles are negligible when compared to the interactions between adjacent vehicles.
+The discretized version of the stochastic IDM is presented in the Appendix~\ref{sec:Discrete-time-stochastic-IDM}.

 {}